A favicon might sound like some obscure Nintendo console from the early ‘80s, but they’re actually nothing to do with video games.

 3. Place the .ico file in your website’s root directory

 Just drop it right in there.
+You can use a file manager like you get with our hosting.

 To check it’s in the right place, enter your site’s URL followed by /favicon.ico into a web browser’s address bar.